prachi-sahani/is-your-birthday-lucky/README.md

 ## **How it works?**
 1. User inputs his/her birth date and lucky number.
-2. Entered birth date is lucky if the sum of digits of their birth date is equal to the lucky number entered.
+2. Entered birth date is lucky if the sum of digits of the birth date is equal to the lucky number entered.